 The model has 5 HDMI inputs (2.0) and 1 HDMI output (2.0) with ARC/HDCP 2.3 support.
 Available connectivity options include 2 subwoofer outputs, Bluetooth, Ethernet Ports, and Wi-Fi.
 But it is worth noting that Bluetooth does not support LDAC, only SBC, which sounds awful.

 In short, it is the best stereo receiver under $1000.
-For a very reasonable price, it offers good audio and video playback.
-In addition, the Denon DRA-800H has a wide enough range of features for an audio receiver to meet most of your needs.
+For a very reasonable price, it will not only delight you with your favorite music tracks, but it won’t lose face when playing movies.
+The Denon DRA-800H has a surprisingly (for a stereo receiver) wide range of different features to satisfy most of your needs.

 Key specs